 McGuire is emeritus Chairman of the National Venture Capital Association (NVCA), which represents ninety percent of the venture capitalists in the United States.
 During his tenure as NVCA Chairman, McGuire testified before Congress for Dodd-Frank Wall Street Reform and Consumer Protection Act.
 He is also Chairman of the Global Venture Capital Congress.

 McGuire chairs the board of the Thayer School of Engineering, Dartmouth College.
-He also sits on the boards of MIT’s The David H. Koch Institute for Integrative Cancer Research, The Arthur Rock Center for Entrepreneurship at Harvard Business School (HBS), and The Healthcare Initiative Advisory Board (HBS).
+He sits on the boards of MIT’s The David H. Koch Institute for Integrative Cancer Research, The Arthur Rock Center for Entrepreneurship at Harvard Business School (HBS), and The Healthcare Initiative Advisory Board (HBS).
+McGuire also serves on the Board of Directors of Cyclerion Therapeutics.

 McGuire holds an MBA from Harvard Business School, an MS in engineering from The Thayer School at Dartmouth College, and a BS in physics and economics from Hobart College.